Staying on the Manifold: Geometry-Aware Noise Injection: Acknowledgments

 \section{Acknowledgments}

 This work was supported by Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516), and by the DFF Sapere Aude Starting Grant ``GADL''.
+The Otto Mønsted Fond provided generous support for the authors' travel.
+We also want to thank the reviewers for the helpful feedback.